THE LODE PROJECT

 A vault master is an administrative position within the LODE Community.
 It is a “council” of Service Providers tasked to oversee the interests of the LODE Token and AGX Coin holders.

-In simple terms, the Interfix is a super-user in the system and acts as a “general contractor” and provides arbitrage to the community to harmonize and fulfill the objectives and mandates set out in the Plan of Arrangement, details of which can be found in the Project Paper at pages 20 – 25.
+In simple terms, the Interfix is a user/service provider in the system and acts as a “general contractor” providing arbitrage to the Community to harmonize and fulfill the objectives and mandates of the Community.
+These objectives are financed through a 20% non-refundable service fee levied against all Lode contributions to the Project.

 What is a Stake?